Generating Nonclassical States from Classical Radiation by Subtraction Measurements: Introduction

-The JPM, a current biased Josephson junction related to the phase qubit, has been shown experimentally \cite{Chen:2011fk} and theoretically \cite{Govia:2012uq,Poudel12,Peropadre11} to be an effective single microwave photon counter.
+The JPM, a current biased Josephson junction related to the phase qubit, has been shown experimentally \cite{Chen:2011fk} and theoretically \cite{Govia:2012uq,Poudel:2012uq,Peropadre11} to be an effective single microwave photon counter.
 Previously, we have shown that for a JPM under optimal conditions the back action of photon detection is the photon subtraction operator \cite{Govia:2012uq},

-a non-linear operator that can be related to the photon lowering operator by $\hat{a} = \hat{B}\sqrt{\hat{n}}$, but cannot be expressed as a linear combination of photon creation and annihilation operators.
+a nonlinear operator that can be related to the photon lowering operator by $\hat{a} = \hat{B}\sqrt{\hat{n}}$, but cannot be expressed as a linear combination of photon creation and annihilation operators.
 Also, note that $\hat{B}$ is not invertible, and hence not unitary.
+The JPM can be seen in this regime as an ideal dichtomic detector, providing information about the presence or absence of photons but not revealing their number beyond that.